BOOK A STAY IN THE LODGE

 1954

-Over the years, and with the arrival of climbers to the region, Argentina resolved to explore the glaciers and the Campo de Hielo Patagónico Sur.
-For that purpose, they built shelters throughout the mountain range.
-The first refuge is still standing within the territory of Estancia Cristina and can be visited when arriving at the Upsala Glacier lookout, the closest glacier viewpoint in the entire park.
+Over the years, and with the arrival of climbers to the region, Argentina recognized the importance of exploring the glaciers and the Campo de Hielo Patagónico Sur.
+In order to do so, they built shelters throughout the entire mountain range.
+The first refugio is still standing within Estancia Cristina’s territory and can be visited when arriving at the Upsala Glacier land-based lookout point, which offers the closest view of the enormous glacier that can be had from anywhere inside the park.

 1962